stackrox/stackrox/pkg/features/README.md

 * Environment Variable name: This is the environment variable which needs to be set to override the default value of this flag.
 Env var names **must** start with `ROX_`
 * Type: This is the type of the feature flag.
 An unchangeable or a changeable one.
 See below for more details
 * Default value: The default value to use if the flag has not been overridden
+* Release stage: Either `DevPreview` for features in early stage of development, or `TechPreview` for features we are ready to collect customers' feedback.
+Consult [the article on Products & Services](https://access.redhat.com/articles/6966848) for the differences between the both

 The variable can be one of two types of feature flag: